SL(2,C) group action on Cohomological field theories: action in singularity theory

-\subsection{Equivalence of the approaches}
+\subsection{Equivalence of the approaches.}

-Comparing the total ancestor potential formula of Milanov--Ruan with the $\SL2C$ action developed in this paper we get the theorem.

-\begin{theorem} Let $F$ be the Frobenius manifold potential of a simple elliptic singularity.
-Then the transformation of Milanov--Ruan is equivalent to the $\SL2C$ action on $F$ given by \eqref{eq:SLAction}. \end{theorem} \begin{proof} Consider particular pair of primitive forms $\zeta_1$ and $\zeta_2$ with the corresponding $\SL2C$--matrix $A$ as in Theorem~\ref{theorem: Milanov-Ruan}.
-We show that the transformation of Milanov-Ruan acts in the same way as Givental's form of our $\SL2C$ action.
+Comparing the total ancestor potential formula of Milanov--Ruan with the $\SLC$ action developed in this paper we get the theorem. \begin{theorem} Let the two total ancestor potentials $\mathcal{A}_{\zeta_1,\bs}$, $\mathcal{A}_{\zeta_2,\bs^\prime}$ of the same simple--elliptic singularity $W(\bx)$ be connected by a symplectic transformation of Milanov--Ruan.
+Then the potentials of the Frobenius manifolds $M_{\zeta_1,\bs}$, $M_{\zeta_2,\bs'}$ corresponding to these total ancestor potentials are connected by the formula \eqref{eq:SLAction} for some $A \in \SLC$. \end{theorem} \begin{myproof} Consider particular pair of primitive forms $\zeta_1$ and $\zeta_2$ with the corresponding $\SLC$--matrix $A$ as in Theorem~\ref{theorem: Milanov-Ruan}.
+We show that the transformation of Milanov-Ruan acts in the same way as Givental's form of our $\SLC$ action.